 Another cheap way to travel from Penang to Langkawi is to take a bus from Butterworth to Kuala Perlis.

 This bus takes you to the Bus Terminal at Kuala Perlis, located just a couple of minutes walk away from the Kuala Perlis Ferry Terminal.

-We would advise you not to just turn up at Butterworth Bus Terminal expecting to get a ticket on these buses, as they originate from Kuala Lumpur and are a very popular with people travelling from KL to Langkawi, so often full.
+We would advise you not to just turn up at Butterworth Bus Terminal expecting to get a ticket on these buses, as they originate from Kuala Lumpur and are a very popular with people travelling from KL to Langkawi, so are often full.

 Another option is to take the bus from Butterworth to Alor Setar, then take a local bus to Kuala Kedah.

 Both Penang and Langkawi have their own airports, with the budget airline, Air Asia, operating a number of daily flights.

 The flight from PEN to LGK takes only 40 minutes and if you book in advance, you can often get some good, cheap deals.